luotingzhuang/CLIP_nodule/README.md

   --save_path ./results_csv \
   --ckpt_file best_both.pt
 ```
 The output CSV file will be saved at `{save_path}/experiment_YYYYMMDD_HHMMSS_best_both_result.csv`.
-It includes the pid and the corresponding predicted probabilities.
-Each `raw_X` column represents the probability output from fold X, while the `ensemble` column contains the average probability across all folds.
+This file includes:
+- `pid`: the unique patient or sample ID
+- `raw_X`: the predicted probability from fold X
+- `ensemble`: the average predicted probability across all folds
+Each row corresponds to a sample and its associated prediction results.

 ### 3. :arrow_forward:Run Inference Using Our Pretrained Model
 Download `ckpt` from the [link](https://drive.google.com/drive/folders/1WcOUPaSRRIENU-U1SQpC41WZz2nPP4iH?usp=drive_link) and put it under `./CLIP_nodule`.